Hasbro: 2021–present: Restructuring and turnaround

 On December 12, 2023, TechCrunch reported that paperwork Hasbro filed with the SEC contained information announcing layoffs of 1,100 employees (20% of their entire workforce across all divisions) effective immediately.
 President and COO Eric Nyman left the company.
 Hasbro's CEO, Chris Cocks, stated that this reduction is part of a broader cost-saving strategy, aimed at saving $350 million to $400 million by 2025, with a renewed focus on high-profit areas like licensing and entertainment, particularly in the Wizards of the Coast division.
 Hasbro also announced to have signed a deal with McFarlane Toys as part the latter's Page Punchers line-up.

 On February 13, 2024, following the completion of its sale of Entertainment One assets, Hasbro reported losses of $1 billion for the fourth quarter of 2023 and $1.49 billion for the full year, resulting in its entire total net income from December 31, 2019 to December 31, 2023 to plummet to $0.
-The company now plans to cut its costs by $750 million by December 31, 2024.
+The company planned to cut its costs by $750 million by the end of 2025.

 On July 18, 2024, Hasbro announced the appointment of two new leadership positions: Holly Barbacovi, former COO of Bungie, as Chief People Officer, and John Hight, previously the Senior Vice President and General Manager of the Warcraft Franchise at Blizzard Entertainment, as President of Wizards of the Coast and Digital Gaming.

-On November 20, 2024, Cocks announced to Bloomberg that Hasbro would stop co-financing future movies based on the company's list of brands in order to focus on mobile games and digital entertainment, leaving film studios that hold the film rights to various Hasbro brands to exclusively finance such projects.
+On November 20, 2024, Cocks stated that Hasbro would no longer co-finance future films based on its properties, instead focusing investment on areas such as digital gaming and licensing.

-On September 8, 2025, Hasbro announced that after 63 years, it would move its global east coast headquarters from Pawtucket to the 400 Summer Street tower in Boston, Massachusetts.
-Headquarters for the company's gaming and digital divisions, including Wizards of the Coast would remain in Renton, Washington.
-The move is scheduled to be completed by the end of 2026.
+In September 2025, Hasbro announced plans to relocate its global headquarters from Pawtucket, Rhode Island, to Boston, Massachusetts, with completion expected in 2026.

+The company's future headquarters at 400 Summer Street in Boston, Massachusetts, In 2025, Hasbro announced their intent to move their headquarters to the Seaport District.

+In 2025, Hasbro announced plans to expand its focus and put greater emphasis on teens and adults.
+In 2026, the company released "Blooms" by Play-Doh, a guided modeling kit line created for adults.

+On April 1, 2026, Hasbro announced that it was investigating a cybersecurity incident after identifying unauthorized access to its network on March 28, with help from third-party cybersecurity professionals.

+On April 13, 2026, Hasbro announced a deal with Get After It Media to launch Hasbro Legends, a new network on over-the-air television and as a FAST channel.

+On June 3, 2026, Hasbro announced the foundation of Sixth Wall Studio, which promotes the ethical use of AI on the company's IP library.